microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 # WebAPI Setup

-WebAPI is used by GMM UI and other GMM Durable Dunctions to get information about the groups that are managed by GMM as well as their respective job definition.
+WebAPI is used by GMM UI and other GMM Durable Functions to get information about the groups that are managed by GMM as well as their respective job definition.

 ## Create the WebAPI application and populate prereqs keyvault